 Initial SDK Setup with Eclipse

-Braze has deprecated support for the Eclipse IDE as Google is sunsetting support for the Eclipse Android Developer Tools Plugin as of 2015.
+Braze has removed support for the Eclipse IDE due to Google sunsetting support for the Eclipse Android Developer Tools Plugin.
 If you need assistance with your Eclipse integration prior to migration please email Support for assistance.

 In your command line, clone the Braze Android Github Repository.

 1 $ git clone email@example.com:Appboy/appboy-android-sdk.git